VK2012/PinnedSectionRecyclerView/README.md

 # PinnedSectionRecyclerView
-simple RecyclerView with pinned sections for Android.
+Simple RecyclerView with pinned sections for Android.Support ListView and GridView style.